 Minn.
 Stat. §256B.0911, subd.
 2b establishes training and certification requirements for the MnCHOICES assessment process.
-MnCHOICES Certified Assessor Training prepares assessors to conduct assessments and use the MnCHOICES Web-based application.
+MnCHOICES Certified Assessor Training (MnCAT) prepares assessors to conduct assessments and use the MnCHOICES Web-based application.
 Certified assessors recertify every three years.

-Candidates must have one of the following:
+To become a certified assessor, candidates must have a minimum of one of the following:

 DHS designed a training curriculum and developed a certification process.
 Training and certification includes four steps:

-Step 2 - Principles: Candidates take online courses to learn to perform MnCHOICES assessments and support planning functions.
+Step 2 - Principles: Candidates take seven online courses to learn to perform MnCHOICES assessments and support planning functions.
 Candidates must pass a test following each course.